emptyiscolor/sunflower-seedmind/README.md

 # SeedGen2 (Project Sunflower)

+**Note:** This repository is a standalone fork of the `seedgen` component from [42-b3yond-6ug-crs](https://github.com/42-b3yond-6ug/42-b3yond-6ug-crs/tree/main/components/seedgen).

 ## Overview

 SeedGen2 is a framework designed to generate initial seeds for OSS-Fuzz, enhancing the effectiveness of fuzzing.
 By leveraging the capabilities of large language models, SeedGen2 can create valid seeds and improve them using harness and coverage information.